Time to Use Your Skills Tag

 (Object Control Skill Review)

 This tag game activity prompts students to use safe moving skills and locomotor skills as they begin to move at a moderate to fast pace.
-It gives students an opportunity to review previously learned object control skills using a ball and their feet.
+It gives students an opportunity to review previously learned object control skills using a ball and their hands.

 - Share with them the following: